squinkylabs/SquinkyVCV/docs/sq2.md

 Shift: if you click and hold at the start of a selected note, you can drag all the selected notes left and right in time.

 Stretch: if you click and hold at the end of a selected note, you can drag all the selected notes left and right in duration.

+### Help

+Help in all Squinky Labs modules can be accessed from the context menu that appears when you right-click on the panel.
+This will be the Seq++ help, not the full instruction manual.